Mark Thompson (media executive): Chairman of Ancestry

 In January 2021, Thompson was appointed as Chairman of the Board of Directors of Ancestry.

+CEO of CNN

+On 30 August 2023, Thompson was named the CEO of CNN, replacing Chris Licht, who was fired in June.
+He officially started on 9 October 2023.
+Writing of the appointment in a note to staff, Warner Bros.
+Discovery CEO David Zaslav shared, "I am confident he is exactly the leader we need to take the helm of CNN at this pivotal time."

+Criticism of coverage of the Israel-Gaza War

+In a 4 February 2024 investigation by The Guardian, some CNN staff blamed their channel's newly appointed director Mark Thompson for what they described as biased reporting of the Gaza war.
+The staff criticized their network's coverage of the war, charging that it had promoted Israeli propaganda, and gave more attention to Israeli suffering, and the Israeli narrative of the war.
+One staffer claimed that this bias was systematic and institutionalized, as many journalists' stories were forced to be cleared by channel's Jerusalem bureau before publication.
+Staffers claimed that statements by Hamas and the Palestinian Authority were rarely reported on, while Israeli statements were taken at face value.
+A CNN spokesperson denied the charges of bias.

 Enough Said

 In 2016, Thompson published Enough Said: What's Gone Wrong with the Language of Politics? in which he condemns political discourse that is "just a fight to the political death, a fight in which every linguistic weapon is fair game" and is critical of the rejection of science and expertise, writing that this has disastrous policymaking consequences.
 Thompson also criticised false balance in news reporting.
 The book was favorably reviewed by Andrew Rawnsley, who called it an "important study" that "identifies many culprits for the destructiveness of political debate."
 John Lloyd, writing in the Financial Times, praised the work as reflective and an "intricately but also urgently argued book."
 The Washington Post said the book shows that Thompson "believes devoutly in the importance ... of intelligent and productive public discussion".